Max-Lovell/Dots/README.md

 Different versions in the respository:
 - Browser: Written in jsPsych 7.1, can be run from your local computer or uploaded to a server space
 - Qualtrics: Written in jsPysch 6.3, for integration with a Qualtrics survey
 - Qualtrics iFrame: Pipe the 'browser' version into qualtrics with the attached code.
+(Unfinished as participant IDs aren't transferred to the server, and finish state doesn't move on the survey.
+Should be doable with query strings, however.)
 - DIY: This was an attempt at a vanilla JavaScript approach I hope to get round to finishing some day
 - PsychoPy: Also unfinished - my first attempt as I was learning to code